z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 are not part of the interface and are therefore not shown in this chapter.
 For details please see the [CBMR description](zVSAM_V2_Design_Addenda.md#cbmr-description) or the CBMR macro in the mac folder.

-The TESTCB EXLST macro can be coded as follows:

 > [!NOTE]
 > Direct access to subfields in the EXLST or CBMR is strongly discouraged.
 Use GENCB BLK=EXLST, SHOWCB EXLST=,
 > TESTCB EXLST= and/or MODCB EXLST= to generate, inspect, test, and/or modify the EXLST's content.